Insecurity: NDU bans graduation celebrations on campus | Tribune Online

-According to the CPD, the graduating students are about their celebrations with wanton disregard for welfare of others, which have in the past threatened the safety of lives and properties of the university community.
+According to the CPD, the graduating students go about their celebrations with wanton disregard for welfare of others, which has in the past threatened the safety of lives and properties of the university community.

-Parts of the statement read “the CPD noted with dismay the unruly celebrations/processions of ‘final Year Students’ in the guise of having graduated.
+Part of the statement reads: “The CPD noted with dismay the unruly celebrations/processions of the ‘Final Year Students’ in the guise of having graduated.”

 “These celebrations with wanton disregard for the welfare of others were condemned because of the dangers they pose to lives and properties on campus.